The Great Reset & the Fourth Industrial Revolution

 This had been a dramatic reversal, since China’s GDP had been little more than one tenth that of the United States only 30 years earlier (1980).
 India was also restored to a leadership position, ranking third.
 Japan was fourth and Germany was fifth.’

-In 2019 these major powers were ranked 1.
+In 2019 these major powers according to GDP were ranked: 1.
 United States of America 2.
 China 3.
 Japan 4.
 Germany 5 India and 11.
 Russia.

 ‘It is notable that through much of their empire-colonial relationship between the United Kingdom and India, the colony had the larger GDP.
 This was the case from 1820 through 1900.
 This is principally due to the larger population of India.
 For example, in 1870, India’s GDP was one-third larger than that of the United Kingdom.
 In the same year, however, the UK GDP per capita was six times that of India.